-Foreign currency risk is the risk that the value of a financial instrument will fluctuate due to changes in foreign exchange rates.
+Foreign currency risk is the risk that the value of a financial instrument will fluctuate due to changes in foreign exchange iii) Market risk (continued)

 The following table demonstrates the sensitivity to a reasonably possible change in foreign currency exchange rates, with all other variables held constant, of the Group's profit.
 The effect of decreases in exchange rates is expected to be equal and opposite to the effect of the increases shown.
 There is no other effect on equity.